UWPCE-PythonCert/SystemDevelopment/slides_sources/source/wxpython.rst

 The alternative is "Sizers"

 ``wx.Sizer`` is wx's system for automatically determining the size and location of controls

 Instead of thinking in terms of what size and position a given control should be, you think in terms of how they relate to each other:

 "I want a column of buttons all the same size along the left edge of the Panel"

-Sizers capture that logic and compute the sizes for you
+Sizers capture that logic and compute the sizes and locations for you.

 They will re-size things for you when anything changes -- adding, removing, changing labels, re-sizing the Window, etc...